bojko108/Transformations.NET/README.md

 - BGS 2005

 Following projections are available:

 - Lambert Conformal Conic with 2SP
 - Universal Transverse Mercator
 - Gauss–Krüger
 - Spherical Web Mercator

 You can transform between:

 - Geographic coordinates
 - Projected coordinates
 - Geocentric coordinates

-Transformations between BGS coordinate systems is done by calculating transformation parameters for affine transformation based on predefined control points ([ControlPoints namespace](https://github.com/bojko108/Transformations.NET/tree/master/Transformations/ControlPoints)).
+Transformations between BGS coordinate systems are done by calculating transformation parameters for Affine or Thin Plate SPlite (TPS) transformation based on predefined control points ([ControlPoints namespace](https://github.com/bojko108/Transformations.NET/tree/master/Transformations/ControlPoints)).
+You can control what type of transformation is used by passing `useTPS` boolean parameter to `TransformBGSCoordinates()`.
 All other transformations are done directly as the transformation parameters are known.

-Precision is arround **`20cm`**.
+The library is available in JavaScript too: [transformations](http://github.com/bojko108/transformations).

 ## How to use